 A purchase-offer contract for real estate starts when the last required party signs the document, lasts for the escrow period and ends when the closing occurs.
-The parties determine the length of the escrow, but typically it’s 30 to 90 days, and longer for large tracts that require extensive due diligence or a regulatory decision.
+The parties determine the length of the escrow, but typically it’s 30 to 90 days, and longer for large tracts of land for sale that require extensive due diligence or a regulatory decision.

 A seller’s warranty deed — general or special — gives the buyer certain seller promises and guarantees regarding his ownership and title, which I’ve discussed in an earlier article.
 A general warranty deed provides the most protection for the buyer.